-The age distribution is the most significant element that makes contributions to the heterogeneity of populations, which has a substantial impact on the timing and effects of the transmission and spread of infectious diseases [1].
+Age distribution is the most significant element that makes contributions to the heterogeneity of populations, with a substantial impact on the timing and effects of the transmission and spread of infectious diseases [1].
 Most crucially, there is a considerable degree of non-uniformity in transmission rates due to the patterns and frequency of individual encounters, which can range dramatically between age groups [2].
 Individuals of different ages can also have different levels of immunity against infectious diseases.
 Age-specific mortality and recovery rates from an infection may be impacted by these variations [3].

 Measles is a Vaccine-Preventable Disease (VPD) [4].
+Infants are most susceptible to measles infections, which can cause lifelong problems like severe brain damage, blindness, or hearing loss as well as complications including pneumonia and encephalitis [14].
+Transmission occurs through direct contact with infectious droplets or by airborne spread when an infected person breathes, coughs, or sneezes [15].
+The African Region of the World Health Organization (WHO) announced a measles eradication target for 2020 in 2011.
+However, despite successful immunization, which led to a decline in measles-related fatalities worldwide between 2000 and 2011 [16].
+More than 140,000 individuals died from measles in 2018 alone.
+52,600 of these deaths, according to the WHO, happened in Africa [14].

-A vaccine is the most effective way to prevent infectious diseases [5].
+A vaccine is the most effective way to prevent infectious diseases such as measles [5].
 The measles vaccine is commonly administered to infants as part of the Measles-Mumps-Rubella (MMR) vaccination and requires two doses.
 However, the measles vaccine is normally administered to children at 6 months old age, and the second dose is administered at 12 months old age [6].
+World Health Organization (WHO) strongly encouraged the usage of MMR vaccines to get rid of the measles virus inside the nations by enforcing large-scale vaccination programs [17].

-For this study, we are interested to comprehend how an infectious disease spreads in a host population with an age structure, we examine an SEIR epidemic model with discrete age groups with the application of measles vaccination strategies.
+For this study, we are interested in the spread of an infectious disease in a host population with an age structure.
+We therefore examine an SEIR epidemic model with discrete age groups and the application of measles vaccination strategies.
 Each age group has different vaccine coverage and efficacy.
-The efficacy of the first dose of the measles vaccine is scheduled for 6 months old, whilst the efficacy of the second dose of the measles vaccine is scheduled for 12 months old age.
-Vaccine coverage of first and second doses is meant to reduce the measles incidence rate.
+The efficacy of the first dose of the measles vaccine is scheduled for 6 months old, whilst the second dose of the measles vaccine is scheduled for 12 months old age.
+Vaccine coverage of first and second doses is meant to reduce the measles incidence rate [18].

-To conduct this study, we will build an SEIR epidemiology model is then to analyse the measles data in South Africa and evaluate the effectiveness of several vaccination strategies for the control of measles epidemics.
-The model will be fitted to some real data.
-Data simulated by our model can be used to answer our desired research question.
-We should be able to use our model to distinguish between scenarios of efficacy and vaccine coverage.
+To conduct this study, we will build an SEIR model to analyse measles data in South Africa and evaluate the effectiveness of several vaccination strategies for the control of measles epidemics.
+The model will be fitted to real-life data and the model can be used to answer our desired research question.
+We should be able to use our model to distinguish between different scenarios of efficacy and vaccine coverage.

 Research question

+How different vaccination strategies would influence the transmission of measles in population?

+Aim of the research

 The proposed research question is investigating the Measles SEIR epidemic model with discrete age groups to understand the transmission dynamics of an infectious disease in a host population with an age structure.
-The main goal to answer the proposed research question is to explore the transmission dynamics of an infectious disease in a host population with an age structure.
-We will adapt the SEIR epidemic model with a discrete age structure to study the vaccination strategies for measles.

 Research objectives

+To explore the transmission dynamics of an infectious disease in a host population with an age structure.

+To study the vaccination strategies for measles with discrete age structure.

-The epidemic model will be used to analyse the measles data in South Africa and evaluate the effectiveness of several vaccination strategies for the control of measles epidemics in South Africa.
+To analyse the measles data in South Africa and evaluate the effectiveness of several vaccination strategies for the control of measles epidemics in South Africa.